-The Nearest Star
+The Nearest Neighbor Star

 About the Image

 The image on the preceding page was created to demonstrate that Alpha Centauri is not a star, but really a star system.
-Of the three stars in the system, the dimmest - called Proxima Centauri - is actually the nearest star to the Earth.
+Of the three stars in the system, the dimmest - called Proxima Centauri - is actually the nearest star to the Sun.
 The two bright stars, called Alpha Centauri A and B form a close binary system; they are separated by only 23 times the Earth - Sun distance.
 This is slightly greater than the distance between Uranus and the Sun.

 The Alpha Centauri system is not visible from much of the northern hemisphere.
 The below image shows this star system and other objects near it in the sky.